AnythingResearch.com Industry Market Research

 Porter's Five Forces is a technique that enables better strategic planning in business.

-The Five Forces have become the defacto standard in analyzing a company's strategic position and its ability to generate profits.
+The Five Forces have become the de facto standard in analyzing a company's strategic position and its ability to generate profits.

 Applications: market opportunity assessment, competitive analysis, and industry blueprint